rbergenl/_Alpha/developer/issues/environments/setup-test-cms.md

 - Run `heroku config:set $(grep CLOUDINARY_KEY .env.test | xargs)`.
 - Run `heroku config:set $(grep CLOUDINARY_SECRET .env.test | xargs)`.
 - Run `git push heroku develop:master`.
-- Open the provided URL with `/admin` and bookmark it as *Strapi Admin* to an *Product* folder and verify the URL is already in `README.md`.
+- Open the provided URL with `/admin` and bookmark it as *Heroku - CMS* to the folder *Developer > Environments* and verify the URL is already in `README.md`.
 - Login as Admin using the credentials as stored in LastPass.